 - Data Operation:

-- Get: Access often must go over the network to another cluster node
+- Get: Access goes over the network to another cluster node

 - Put: Pushing the version of data to multiple cluster nodes